RDX463/RDX463/README.md

 ![Visitor Badge](https://komarev.com/ghpvc/?username=RDX463&style=flat-square&color=blue)

 I'm a passionate developer and lifelong learner who loves building innovative solutions and contributing to open-source projects.
-I specialize in **Cyber Security and Software Development** and am always excited to tackle new challenges that help me grow and share my knowledge.
+I specialize in **Cyber Security and Android Development** and am always excited to tackle new challenges that help me grow and share my knowledge.

 ---